jmunixusers/presentations/vim.md

 - `V` enter visual mode on a line-by-line basis

 This mode acts like the copy-paste mode of vim.

+Some commands from normal mode can actually be done in visual mode, and if those commands take a selection of text as an argument, the selection will automatically be whatever is selected.
+This allows for a simple	'replace in selection function.'

 #### Basic movement